 How to Know If You Have Mouth Contamination?

 Your gum is puffed-up and packed with pus.
 The raised inflammation may appear like a pimple around your contaminated tooth.
-A draining fistula, cracks, and discharge pus, which is a sure-fire indication of infectivity.
+A draining fistula, cracks, and discharge pus is a surefire indication of infectivity.
 A bad taste in your mouth or else bad breath may as well be a sign of contamination.

 Types of Infection: